derossiwang/models/README.md

 # Faster R-CNN for Fruit Detection

 This is repo implements Faster RCNN to detect pears and bananas on python3, TensorFlow and Flask.
 This repo is a forked repo, which built on the already established framework contributed by the TensorFlow team.
 The original repo can be found [here](https://github.com/tensorflow/models).
+The work from TensorFlow is appreciated and honoured.

 # Honour Original Work